 Keynote and Spotlight speakers are sought from both inside and outside California and bring a national perspective to CUE.
 The full list of featured speakers sessions will be available via the Conference Online Program in January 2017.

-NEW --- with your conference registration, you may attend one of our Workshops that are held Thursday, Friday and Saturday!
+--- with your conference registration, you may attend one of our Workshops that are held Thursday, Friday and Saturday!
 Workshops hold about 30-50 registrants.
-Workshops are 90 minutes or three hours of hands-on training to compliment your concurrent sessions.
+Workshops are 90-minutes or three hours of hands-on training to complement your concurrent sessions.
 Sign up early as space is limited!

 CUE Rock Star Jam Sessions